Frequently Asked Questions (FAQs)

 Q: If I just hang up, how does the auto-dialer proceed?

 A: It will log the hang up and continue in the contact strategy path.

 Q: If I have a foreign phone number, will the system recognize if the phone number is from outside the US?

 A: Yes and the dialer will not call international phone numbers.

 Q: Will the auto-dialer voice be a Male or Female voice?

 Q: Does the auto-dialer take into account recent customer profile information updates?

 A: Yes, cardholder records are updated with current data from the incoming files daily from banks.

-Q: Will there be a time frame for the time between when I press to confirm fraud and when I am are connected with a fraud analyst?
+Q: What is the time frame between when I press to confirm fraud and when I am connected with a fraud analyst?